 Avoid sewing “around” things like windows or batten pockets, patches, or numbers and insignia (side note: adhesives have improved to the point where it may not necessary to sew those in place).
 Whenever there is sewing to be done, plan on making parallel passes.
 Roll the sail up on the closest edge and sew along the roll.
 Then roll some more and sew the next parallel edge.
 Begin and end each stitch with reverse stitches so they do not ravel.
 This helps even with very short seams like those found at the diamonds in reef points.

 3. Use the “Stagger Sew” Technique

 When you have to get a lot of cloth through the arm of the machine, try using the “Stagger Sew” technique.
 Stuff the sail in three or four inches then sew that three or four inches.
 Stop sewing and stuff another few inches then sew again.
 Cloth is, after all, flexible — take advantage of it!
 Although this method may take a little longer than sewing one long seam, the fabric will be much more manageable and your seam lines will be more accurate and consistent since you’re not trying to do everything at once.

 These are some simple things that can be done to make sewing sails and canvas easier on your home sewing machine.
 If you find that your machine just doesn’t cut it, it’s time to look into one that does!
-Here is a list of 10 Features every sailor’s sewing machine should have.
+Visit Sailrite.com to learn about our amazing sewing machines.